robert-mccarthy-ca/modern-druid/docs/kiln-system.md

 ## 🔥 Kiln Function & Workflow

-Flame cap kilns are a low-tech, low-emissions method of producing biochar by continuously adding biomass over the flame to reduce oxygen exposure and retain carbon.
+Flame cap kilns are a low-tech method of producing biochar by continuously adding biomass over the flame to reduce oxygen exposure and retain carbon.
 They're fast, scalable, and simple to build using local materials.
 Kiln crews would be 2 kiln operators and a loader/driver.
-This is for safety reasons, if an accident happens with tons of coals, someone needs to be able to operate fire suppression equipment if there's an injury or emergency.
-The goal is to have a single kiln operator manage 2 or 3 5-yard kilns each and get 2 runs in in a day.
+This is for safety reasons, if an accident happens with tons of burning coals, someone needs to be able to operate fire suppression equipment if there's an injury or emergency.
+The goal is to have a single kiln operator manage 3 or more 5-yard kilns each and get 2 runs in in a day.
+5 yards was chosen as an arbitrary size that could be managed by hand.
+Exact measurements would have to be determined during prototyping phase.
+Ring of Fire kilns are the design inspiration (keep up the good work Kelpie!), but a sturdier, insulated, mounted version on a tiltable platform that you could tip out the kiln onto a trailer.
+The design would need to be sturdy enough to be loaded by loader on a daily basis and would need drainage to a quench water tank and a quench system that would simply fill the kiln with water when triggered.
+The quench system being automated means the operators don't need to get scalded with steam and can go back to maintaining the fires.
+All of this would take place in kiln building which would have its lower building side walls cut out, so the entire building becomes a fume hood.
+The chimneys would be actively exhausted as well, with emissions monitoring equipment in each chimney for Puro MRV compliance.
+This also operates as a passive safety feature where dangerous levels of carbon dioxide cannot build up as the tops and the bottom are both open, even in the event of total equipment failure.

+- Kiln building captures emissions for monitoring
+- Kiln building brings in fresh air for combustion through passive openings that can never fail regardless of power loss
-- Kilns are arranged in a line on a **raised platform**
+- Kilns are arranged in lines on a **raised platform** for efficiency in draining and dumping
+- Additional biomass required during the burn is stored in adjacent bins
 - Biomass is loaded in bulk via loader from below and **topped up by hand** during combustion
 - At completion, operators hit a **quench button** to flood the kiln with water
 - After cooling and stirring, the water is **drained into a recovery tank** for reuse or soil application
-- Once drained, the biochar is **dumped into a trailer** and transferred to a secondary structure for weighing, grinding, drying, and storage
+- Once drained, the biochar is **dumped into a trailer** and transferred to a secondary structure for drying, weighing, grinding, and storage

 Grinding and packaging are done in a separate building for safety and air quality.
 Finished biochar may be sold (if certified) or applied directly to the food forest.
+The food forest should get at least half of the biochar produced from its biomass.
+Biochar made from industrial waste streams could simply be sold if markets support it, or used in the food forest.

 ---

 ## 🧊 Seasonal Workflow & Throughput

-To start, the core staff would be working over the winter making biochar, which gets a fairly robust production capacity just from November 1 to April 30.
+To start, only the core staff would be working over the winter making biochar, which has a fairly robust production capacity just from November 1 to April 30.
 These numbers assume a 12 hour work day, 3 days a week.
 The difference between an operator who can handle 2 kilns at a time and an operator that can handle 3 is substantial, so improving those efficiencies would make a large difference.
-Sales would also add to these figures, but assuming enough biomass could be secured, being able to produce 2 kiln runs a day per operator and the operator operating at least 2 kilns themselves witha 3rd operator to reload the kilns and haul away and grind the biochar.
-The biochar output is enough to pay for additional seasonal food forest employees until that side brings in revenue.
+Sales would also add to these figures, but assuming enough biomass could be secured, being able to produce 2 kiln runs a day per operator and the operator operating at least 2 kilns themselves with a 3rd operator to reload the kilns and haul away and grind the biochar.
+The biochar output is enough to pay for additional seasonal food forest employees until that side brings in revenue in addition to the core staff.
 Once biochar sales revenue starts, that is in addition to the money we get for the credits.

 **Core kiln season**: **November 1 to April 30** (26 weeks)
 - **3 days per week**, 2 burns per day